 For a total of 100 days, we'll take a look at the men who have played for the Raiders jersey number by jersey number.
 This series will highlight some of the greatest players in NFL history.
 In some cases, the player and jersey number are synonymous.
 In other cases, the jersey number represents sustained greatness at a particular position.
 Some players are superstitious about their jersey number.
 Whatever the case may be, jersey numbers are an important part of the fabric of professional football.

-Day 6 of our series and we continue with a look at the players who have worn jersey No. 5 - one punter, four kickers and two quarterbacks.
+Day 6 of our series and we continue with a look at the players who have worn jersey No. 5 - one punter, five kickers and two quarterbacks.

 Stan Talley – P – 1987

 Talley was the Raiders full-time punter during the strike-shortened 1987 season.
 He punted 56 times for 2,277 yards (10th in Raiders history) and averaged 40.7 yards per punt in 12 games.
 He also spent time in the USFL.

 Husted played in 13 games in one season for the Raiders after 6 seasons in Tampa Bay.
 He made 20 of 31 field goal attempts and went 30 for 30 on his extra point attempts for a total of 90 points.
 He played in parts of two seasons after leaving the Raiders (Washington 2000, Kansas City 2002).